 Children of the Addicted & Incarcerated

-Parental incarceration and addiction both have a devastating impact on children and teens.
+Parental incarceration and addiction both can have a devastating impact on children and teens.
 It is a stressful and traumatic experience.
 In the case of incarceration, the trauma it inflicts is sometimes referred to as a shared sentence.
 Having an incarcerated parent is a loss that is not socially acceptable which can compound a child’s grief and confusion drastically.

 It is believed that the trauma, domestic disruption, and the corrosive disconnect that builds during a long-term absence of an incarcerated parent increases the likelihood for the child to also become involved with the criminal justice system later in life.
 A similar scenario presents itself for those children who have to witness one or both parents engaging in substance abuse.

 Our farm is a small slice of heaven.
 The place itself and all our rescued farm animals exude peace that envelops everyone who visits with its gentle warmth.
 The atmosphere is healing and allows children as well as adults to forget their worries for a while, destress, regroup, and even gain some new insights into oneself via guided interactions with our animals.

 One grandparent raising a child due to parental addiction is saying this about our program:

 “During our visits at Good Acres Sanctuary, Connor is so happy and at peace.
 He is not thinking about missing his parents.
 He is able to control his behavior in a loving calm way.
 He really loves the animals and the atmosphere.
 We are blessed to be involved with such a wonderful program.”